finnito/Science/content/12phy/as91173/2-electric-fields.md

 ---

+## Ngā Whāinga Ako

+1. Be able to relate electric potential energy and voltage
+2. Use _work_ in an electric field context

+<p class="instruction">Write the date and ngā whāinga ako in your book</p>

+---

 ## Electric Potential Energy

 Electric potential energy is akin to gravitational potential energy.
 Moving a charged particle against the direction of the field is similar to lifting an object up in a gravitational potential field.